Keats/tera/docs/content/docs/_index.md

 </html>
 ```

-This `base.html` template defines 4 `block` tag that child templates can override.
+This `base.html` template defines 4 `block` tags that child templates can override.
 The `head` and `footer` block have some content already which will be rendered if they are not overridden.

 ### Child template